 - And of course there's Kent Lentz, former high school hot-rodder who was largely responsible for pulling a wrecked Pearl Harbor Curtiss Wright P-40 off a mountain top in Hawaii and restoring it to full flight worthy status.
 Kent plays a prominent role in my main P-40 page remaining a strong underlying presence in almost all other of my P-40 and Flying Tigers related pages as well.

 - Tike Karavas, although not formally tied in with any or all or even a bit of the above in any way shape or form as it applies to me specifically, when it comes to things Redondo generally, he's the go to guy.
 Methinks Kent Lentz and Sullivan could use a little more recognition though.
 So too, Rex Hughes, now deceased, and Barbara Lynn "Bobbie" Brown, who one day in Caesar Hernandez's art class said directly to me, "Fie on you!"
 Bobbie Brown was the absolute best.
-There was no finer person in the whole high school at the time.(see)
+She and the aforementioned Sullivan were good friends in those days.
+There was no two finer people in the whole high school at the time.(see)

 THE CODE TALKERS